-Considering the seemingly higher value that people place on animals with pedigrees, North Shore Animal League America developed the Mutt-i-grees Curriculum, an innovative Pre-K-Grade 12 social-emotional learning (SEL) program that aims to make a difference in students’ social and emotional well-being.
+Considering the seemingly higher value that people place on animals with pedigrees, North Shore Animal League America developed Mutt-i-grees, an innovative Pre-K-Grade 12 social-emotional learning (SEL) program that aims to make a difference in students’ social and emotional well-being.

-According to Thomas Frisina and Jayne Vitale, who both work as the Social Media and Outreach Coordinator for the Mutt-i-grees Curriculum and the Director of Education and Youth Programs at North Shore Animal League America, respectively,
+Thomas Frisina works as the Social Media and Outreach Coordinator for the Mutt-i-grees Curriculum.
+Meanwhile, Jayne Vitale is the Director of Education and Youth Programs at North Shore Animal League America.

 “The mission of North Shore Animal League America was always: rescue, nurture, and adopt.
 But in the last couple of years, they added ‘educate’, so that’s what Tommy and I do.
-We believe—the organization believes that this is the next chapter in animal welfare, it’s to now to educate, because how are we ever going to end euthanasia as a means of population control unless people understand what’s going on?”
+The organization believes that this is the next chapter in animal welfare.
+It’s now to educate.
+Otherwise, how are we ever going to end euthanasia unless people understand what’s going on?”

-Although many people associate pets with pedigree with a higher status and greater monetary value, Thomas and Jayne themselves opined that pedigreed pets should not just be considered “better” for the sole reason that they cost more.
-Instead, they advise treating animals just like you’d do with people, such that one’s bank account—or, in this case, a pet’s pedigree—should not be the sole factor you should use to determine whether they’re a good thing or not.
+Instead, they advise treating animals just like you’d do with people.
+To be specific, one’s bank account—or, in this case, a pet’s pedigree—should not be the sole factor you should use to determine whether they’re a good thing or not.

-To promote equity among pets and elevate the status of non-pedigree shelter pets, North Animal League America partnered with Yale University School of the 21st Century, which initially set out towards an SEL curriculum in an effort to address children’s mental health back then.
+To elevate the status of non-pedigree shelter pets, North Animal League America partnered with Yale University School of the 21st Century.
+The latter initially set out toward an SEL curriculum in an effort to address children’s mental health a while back.

-“In 2010, it (the curriculum) started… As we know, it’s higher now because of COVID, but one in five kids suffer from challenges with mental health.
+“One in five kids suffer from challenges with mental health.
 So, we thought, ‘What better way to do that than to bridge it with humane education?’
-Now… most people think, ‘Oh, humane education is being nice to animals.’
+Most people think, ‘Oh, humane education is being nice to animals’.
 But that’s really not the true definition of humane education.
-And it’s not the way that we are—we’re trying to educate, right, on what humane education truly is, which is caring about oneself, caring about others, environmental stewardship, social media responsibility, and taking action in your community.”
+Humane education is caring about oneself, caring about others, environmental stewardship, social media responsibility, and taking action in your community.”

-As a matter of fact, about 5,000 schools, libraries, after-school programs, homes, and communities have already been established in relation to the Mutt-i-grees Curriculum to make it easier for more and more people to make a difference.
+As a matter of fact, about 5,000 schools, programs, and communities have already been established to make it easier for people to make a difference.

 Jayne and Thomas added,